ansible-collections/ibm_zos_core/docs/source/modules/zos_zfs_resize.rst

 verbose
   Return diagnostic messages that describe the module's execution.

-  Verbose includes standard out (stdout) of the module's execution which can be excessive, to avoid writing this to stdout, optionally you can set the :literal:`trace\_destination` instead.
+  Verbose includes standard out (stdout) of the module's execution which can be excessive, to avoid writing this to stdout, optionally you can set the ``trace_destination`` instead.

   | **required**: False
   | **type**: bool